 If your family enjoys eggs for breakfast, an egg allergy can obviously change your typical menu.

 What you might not think of is that the sandwiches, desserts, and side dishes that you enjoy may also be on the chopping block.
 Yes, having an egg allergy not only means eliminating eggs as the main dish but also in foods.

-When I told people about my son’s egg allergy the common reaction was “no big deal – so he doesn’t eat eggs”.
-When I explained that he couldn’t have eggs in foods, well, let’s just say messing with breakfast is one thing but messing with dessert (and bread!) is a whole new ball game.
+Initially, when I told people about my son’s egg allergy the common reaction was “no big deal – so he doesn’t eat eggs”.
+However, when I explained that he couldn’t have eggs in foods, well, let’s just say messing with breakfast is one thing but messing with dessert (and bread!) is a whole new ball game.